abey79/vpype/README.md

 Blocks refer to a portion of the pipeline marked by the `begin` and `end` special commands.
 The command immediately following `begin` is called the _block processor_ and defines how many times this portion of the pipeline will be used.
-For example, the `grid` block processor repeatedly execute the block and arranges the resulting geometries on a regular NxM grid.
+For example, the `grid` block layer_processor repeatedly execute the block and arranges the resulting geometries on a regular NxM grid.
 This is how the top banner has been generated:

 ```bash